Contains the active ingredient, indapamide hemihydrate (pronounced ind-ap-a-mide)

 weak, faint, drowsy, restless, sick, or have weak or cramped muscles, or have changes in your heart rate or rhythm.
 You may

-Your doctor will discuss with you the benefits and risks of taking this medicine whilst pregnant.
+milk.
+Your doctor will discuss with you the benefits and risks of taking this medicine whilst breast-feeding.

 are available from your pharmacy, supermarket or health food shop.